 Sausage Pasta

-Sausage Pasta is the ultimate comfort food!
-Italian sausage in a creamy tomato sauce with fresh baby spinach and tender pasta.
-Topped with some freshly grated Parmesan cheese--this dish is unbeatable!
+Sausage Pasta is pure comfort food—Italian sausage in a creamy tomato sauce with fresh spinach and tender pasta, all topped with Parmesan.

 Prep Time: 25 minutes